jeaye/blog.jeaye.com/_drafts/2017-07-20-nixos-revisited.md

 boot would then fail.

-In short, leave network IO out of activation scripts; I'm using a cron job, for this task, instead and it's at least much more resilient to this sort of issue.
+In short, leave network IO out of activation scripts; I'm using a cron job, for this task, instead.
+Simple enough.

 ### Building Clojure packages with Leiningen
 When bringing in some of my Clojure services, there were issues with compiling Leiningen projects, due to the dependency downloading.
 By default, the home of the Nix builder isn't writable, so some workarounds are needed.
-This setup has been working for me (as part of the rest of your Nix package):
+This setup has been working for me (as part of your typical Nix package):

 ```nix
 buildInputs = [ pkgs.leiningen ];